dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 Writing APL was difficult for me because in APL (and array languages in general) it is much more uncomfortable to do the equivalent of a Clojure "loop", or more generally, iteration through recursion.
 It seems to me that to write idiomatic code in an array language, one _must_ write algorithms as a chain of functions that transform the input of the function into some desired output.
 In other words, array languages force you to think only in terms of transformations, not iterations.
 If you tried to do iteration through recursion in an array language, you would end up with a pretty long and complicated program.
 As such, array languages seem like a really good medium to sharpen one's functional programming skills.
 They don't have an easy escape hatch to resort to imperative thinking.
 If I ever want to guarantee that I use only functional patterns to solve a problem in a given functional language, I might choose to solve it in APL first, and then translate it to that given language.

-## Language Barrier of APL
+## Reflection on APL

+As I've gotten better at APL, I've started to have some appreciation for its beauty and simplicity.
+Strangely enough, despite this, APL is a pretty obscure language that is seldom heard of, let alone used [among the majority of developers](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies).

+If you were to look through [a recent survey on the most popular languages](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies), you'll notice that APL is third-to-last on that list.
+This seemed really low to me.
+Also note that APL, is the most popular array language.
+So other array languages like J, K, BQN, and Uiua didn't even make the list

-As I've gotten better at APL I've started to have some appreciation for its beauty and simplicity.
+As I've gotten better at APL, I've started to have some appreciation for its beauty and simplicity. z

+At the same time though, I've began to believe that it might have some flaws that prevent it from becoming more popular.

+In particular, I believe that APL would be better if:
+- It where mutually intelligible with the most popular languag If you were to look through [a recent survey on the most popular languages](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies), you'll notice that APL is third-to-last on that list.
+This seemed really low to me.
+Also note that APL, is the most popular array language.
+So other array languages like J, K, BQN, and Uiua didn't even make the list.

 It makes me wish that it was more popular so that more people could use them to solve problems faster and easier than they would otherwise.

-If we think of programming languages as a product, we can think of the people who choose between languages as a market.
-We can look at [the 51 languages with the largest market share in the StackOverflow 2023 Survey](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies).
-Let's call these languages "popular languages".

-As I looked through the list of popular languages, I noticed that APL, the most popular array language, was third-to-last on the list.
-And, I asked myself why array languages like APL, BQN, or Uiua don't have bigger market share.
-I finally concluded that it's because array languages have a sort of language barrier to entry.
+At the same time though, I've noticed some things about it that I don't like that much.

+I believe that APL isn't popular because it is not mutually intelligible with popular languages.
+If it were, I believe it would have a much better chance at gaining popularity.

 In this post, I'll talk only about the language barriers of APL.
 But, some of these points apply to array languages in general.

-I believe that APL is not so popular because:
-- It is not mutually intelligible with popular languages
+I believe that APL is not so popular because it is not mutually intelligible with popular languages.
-- It has no universal LSP

 Even if APL were popular, I feel like it can be improved in some ways.
 Here's what I don't like about APL:
 - Infix notation
 - APL requires extensive use of combinatory logic for writing idiomatic programs.
 Combinatory logic is rarely used in popular languages.
 So it can be quite hard for newcomers to understand idiomatic array language expressions.
-- There are some non-intuitive things about the way rank polymorphism works (e.g. `f¨⊂Y` is not the same as `f Y`).
+- There are some non-intuitive things about the way rank polymorphism works (e.g. `f¨⊂Y` is not always the same as `f Y`).

 I'll expand on these points below.